Have you been seriously hurt in a Dallas car accident? Montgomery Law can help you on a no-win no-fee basis.

 - Working with the insurance company to negotiate a fair settlement;

 - If necessary, filing a lawsuit and taking the case to trial.

 One other important thing to note is that, according to research conducted by the Insurance Research Council (IRC), car accident victims who were represented by an attorney recovered 3.5 times more than those who did not hire a lawyer.
-You only get one shot at bringing your claim, and there’s no doubt that working with a Dallas car accident attorney can help you achieve a far more-favorable outcome to your case.
+You only get one shot at bringing your claim, and working with a Dallas car accident attorney will give you the best chance at recovering the money you deserve.

 After a car wreck, money is often one of the biggest concerns for victims.
 You may be out of work and struggling to pay your monthly bills—on top of your ever-increasing medical expenses.
 Fortunately, there’s no financial risk in hiring an accident injury attorney.

 Unlike other types of law firms, we operate on a strict no-win, no-fee basis (contingency fee) basis.
 In the simplest terms, a contingency fee means that you pay nothing out of pocket.
 If we’re successful with your case, a percentage of your settlement or award is allocated as attorney fees.
 If we don’t put money in your pocket, you literally never pay us a dime.

 A contingency arrangement puts the goals of your lawyer squarely in line with your own.
 Because we don’t get paid by the hour, you can trust that we will work hard to get you the best possible recovery in the shortest amount of time possible.
 We take on this financial risk in order to make the process easier on you, and because we’re confident in our abilities.

 If you don’t have health insurance, the car accident attorneys at Montgomery Law can even help you obtain medical treatment at no out of pocket cost.
 Seeking medical attention immediately after an accident is vital to your case, and we can get you seen by a doctor who agrees to defer billing until your case is settled under what’s called a letter of protection.